 The Ba1/Aa2.br issuer ratings reflect Sanepar's strong credit metrics for the rating category along with its relatively predictable and stable cash flow supported by long-term contracts with most of the municipalities in the state of Parana to provide water and sewage services.
-The agreement between the company's two major shareholders on the previous BRL 1.1 billion in advances for capital increase further supports the ratings.
+The agreement between the company's two major shareholders on the previous BRL 1.1 billion in advances for capital increase concluded on November 29, 2013 further supports the ratings.

-Sanepar's ratings are constrained by the early development stage of the regulatory framework for the two states where the company operates, its sizeable capital expenditure program and the track record of political interference by the state government of Parana which kept Sanepar's tariffs frozen from 2005 through 2010.
+Sanepar's ratings are constrained by the early development stage of the regulatory framework for the two states where the company operates, its sizeable capital expenditure program and the track record of political interference by the state government of Parana which previously kept Sanepar's tariffs frozen from 2005 through 2010.

-Sanepar is considered a Government Related Issuer (GRI) as defined in Moody's rating methodology entitled "The Application of Joint Default Analysis to Government-Related Issuers".
-Moody's methodology for GRIs is to systematically incorporate into the rating both the stand-alone credit risk profile or Baseline Credit Assessment (BCA) of the company as well as an assessment of the likelihood that its government owner would provide extraordinary support to the company's obligations when needed given in our opinion high dependence (i.e. the likelihood that Sanepar and the State of Parana would default at the same time), and a moderate level of government support from the controlling shareholder.

-Please refer to Moody's "Government Related Issuers: Methodology Update", published in July 2010, available at moodys.com for additional information on GRIs.
+Moody's considers Sanepar a Government Related Issuer (GRI) as defined in Moody's rating methodology entitled "The Application of Joint Default Analysis to Government-Related Issuers".
+Moody's methodology for GRIs is to systematically incorporate into the rating both the stand-alone credit risk profile or Baseline Credit Assessment (BCA) of the Company as well as an assessment of the likelihood that its government owner would provide extraordinary support to the company's obligations.
+Please refer to Moody's "Government-Related Issuers" published in Oct 2014, available at moodys.com.br for additional information on GRIs.